Skip to content

 • Compare and list out the differences in big “T” and little “t” trauma response in the aftermath of mass shootings or community crisis.

-• Demonstrate how to reduce the risk of developing serious conditions like ASD after a mass shooting or community crisis.
+• Explain how to reduce the risk of developing serious conditions like ASD after a mass shooting or community crisis.

-• Discuss the red flags and warning signs for students, educators, employees and first-responders affected by traumatic stress and how to create safe interventions.
+• Identify and describe at least three red flags and warning signs for students, educators, employees and first-responders affected by traumatic stress and how to create safe interventions.

 • Identify the difference in psychological risk between traumatic stress and secondary traumatic stress in the weeks following a community crisis.